New Zealand marks one week since mosque attack with prayers, headscarves

 CHRISTCHURCH (Reuters) - New Zealanders on Friday marked one week since a mass shooting killed 50 Muslim worshippers in the South Island city of Christchurch, holding nationwide prayers and wearing headscarves to show their support for the devastated community.

-Prime Minister Jacinda Ardern will lead thousands of mourners expected to gather at Hagley Park in front of the Al Noor mosque, where most of the victims died.
+Prime Minister Jacinda Ardern will join an estimated 5,000 people standing quietly at Hagley Park in front of the Al Noor mosque, where most of the victims died.

 The Muslim call to prayer at 1.30 p.m.
 (0030 GMT) will be broadcast nationally, followed by two minutes of silence.

-Ardern, who has labelled the attack as terrorism, announced a ban on military-style semi-automatic and assault rifles under tough new gun laws on Thursday.
+Ardern, who swiftly denounced the attack as terrorism, announced a ban on military-style semi-automatic and assault rifles under tough new gun laws on Thursday.

-The prime minister is expected to be accompanied in the Christchurch prayers with community leaders and other foreign dignitaries.

 Most victims of New Zealand’s worst mass shooting were migrants or refugees from countries such as Pakistan, India, Malaysia, Indonesia, Turkey, Somalia, Afghanistan and Bangladesh.